 We want students to understand that Christians acknowledge when things go wrong, ask for forgiveness and accept the consequences.
 That is our way of supporting their growth.

 Students should aim to achieve at least 95% attendance each year (the national average).
-Students with attendance below 90% will be required to meet with their Head of Year to discuss ways of improving their attendance.
+Students with attendance between 95%-90% will be required to meet with their Head of Year to discuss ways of improving their attendance.